 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- To improve children's nutrition, World Vision held information sessions for parents of young children on exclusive breastfeeding for the first six months and feeding toddlers nutritious protein, fruits, and vegetables.
+- To improve children's nutrition, we held information sessions for parents of young children on exclusive breastfeeding for the first six months and feeding toddlers nutritious protein, fruits, and vegetables.

 - We identified vulnerable and disabled children and supported them with medicine, eye exams, medical tests, wheelchairs, and speech therapy services.